Exhibitions

 Visit the PNC USCT Park, within the historic Forks Road Civil War Site.
 View Stephen Hayes’s sculpture, Boundless, commemorating the soldiers of the United States Colored Troops who fought on the site for their freedom.

 Enjoy a stroll along the pond and through the trails located throughout the 9.3 acres of the museum campus.
-On the trails you will observer native plants and animal life.
+On the trails you will observe native plants and animal life.

 There are a few picnic tables located throughout the museum grounds.
 Pick up lunch at CAM Cafe or bring your own and enjoy the day outside.